wp-plugins/mycred-video-for-kvp/readme.txt

 **What is Katalyst Video Plus (KVP)?**
 [Katalyst Videos Plus](http://katalystvideoplus.com/ "Katalyst Videos Plus") enables automatic content syncing between a video content or streaming services and WordPress.

-== Description ==

-Automatically replace Katalyst Video Plus video embed on compatible videos with myCRED video to allow points to be awarded for users who view the video.

 == Installation ==